 At each of the above events STP trainees get the opportunity to meet other trainees in different fields and different years.
 Consequently a number of informal networks have emerged which result in STP trainees meeting socially and as part of relevant journal clubs.
 All HENE STP trainees are aware of the informal networks and can be contacted directly for further information.

-Please contact Joel Young.
+Please contact Katie Marshall.